 The Shipyard and Mountaineering Pals

 Every summer in North Vancouver characters from the past make an appearance.
 Shipyard Sal and Sam may be seen roving the City of North Vancouver’s Shipyard plaza while Max and Molly the mountaineers will be found at Lynn Canyon Park entertaining visitors with stories of mountain explorations and discovery.
-See details for 2017 above.
+Check above to learn more about this summer program.

 Funding for The Shipyard and Mountaineering Pals has been made possible in part through a contribution from the Young Canada Works in Heritage Organizations program, Department of Canadian Heritage.
 The Canadian Museum Association administers the museum component of the YCW program on behalf of the Department of Canadian Heritage.